Oat Flour Chocolate Cake (Incredibly Moist)

 I’ve also included a chocolate frosting recipe down below, in the recipe card.
 You’ll love how easy it is to make this frosting.
-And there’s less butter you need compared to other frosting recipes.
+And there’s less butter you need compared to most frosting recipes.

 What You’ll Love About This Cake:

 Have you ever closed your eyes after tasting something really delicious?
 I believe I may have had that same reaction after my first bite of this cake.
 I’m sure you will have the same reaction as well.

 Okay, onto what makes this oat flour chocolate cake so incredible.
 First of all, no one will be able to resist the chocolate flavor of this cake.
 It’s not too intense, but just the right amount.